I Think About Beer with Christopher Barnes

 I started in the beer industry officially in June of 2001, right at the end of the last major “craft beer bubble.”
 Do you remember Saxer Lemon Lager?
 Well, if you drank it, I’m hoping you can forget it.
 If not, it’s probably better that you haven’t.
 Now it makes a fun punchline in “do you remember” jokes.

-12 years later, I’m a Certified Cicerone® as well as a MBAA Beer Steward making me one of the few people in Oregon to hold both certifications.
-I’m also studying for the Master Cicerone® test.
+15 years later, I’m a Certified Cicerone®, a Certified Cider Professional, & a MBAA Beer Steward making me one of the few people in Oregon to hold all 3 certifications.
+I’m also studying for the Advanced and Master Cicerone® test.
 I’m not sure when I’ll be ready, but that is my goal.

 Today, I’m the Import Beer, Specialty Beer, & Cider manager at a small, independent, craft beer distributor.
 I’m directly responsible for the largest and most varied book of Imported beers in one of the most provincial of beer markets: Oregon.
 I’ve traveled the world visiting breweries and indulging my passion for craft beer & cider and specifically imported craft beer & cider.